National Facilities

 with the final aim of increasing the impact of Italian research at international level.

-The access of external Users affiliated to Universities, Istituti di Ricovero e Cura a Carattere Scientifico (IRCCS), and Public Research Entities will be supported by open calls for access.
+The access of external Users affiliated to Universities, Istituti di Ricovero e Cura a Carattere Scientifico (IRCCS), and Public Research Entities is supported by open calls for access and is free of charge for the project (or aspects of the project) approved for access.
 Access is granted based on the principles of scientific excellence, with the aim of supporting high-quality research.
 The quality of the submitted requests is evaluated and approved by an independent panel of experts, the Standing Independent Evaluation Committee, that also defines the Access Management Plan.

 Available services